9 Top Dog Booster Seats for Breeds Both Big & Small

 - Crumbled charcoal briquettes and bread can also absorb the smell just leave on a tea-towel in the car overnight

-q: how to get dog hair out of car seats?
+q: how to get dog hair out?

-A: There are several ways to remove pet-hairs from your car seats, you can use duct tape wrapped around your hand, which collects the hair.
+A: There are several ways to remove pet-hairs from your seats, you can use duct tape wrapped around your hand, which collects the hair.

 Alternatively, you could use fabric softener which has an ingredient which loosens hairs, just spray a diluted solution on the seat and leave to dry then vacuum as normal (also has the added bonus of smelling great) You could even use a dedicated pet hair removal vacuum.